Who We Are

 In February 1924, Nelson Parr, the pastor of a congregation in Manchester, called a meeting of fourteen people in Aston, Birmingham, in which they decided to form the Assemblies of God in the UK with their 26 congregations.
 Others were invited, but train strikes meant that many people couldn't get there.

 The building was destroyed in 1940 – 41.
 Other buildings were used for a time before the college moved to Kenley in Surrey in 1950, and amalgamated with the Bristol Bible College in 1951.
-The college moved to its current home, Mattersey, near Doncaster in Yorkshire, in 1973.
+Eventually, the college moved to Mattersey, near Doncaster in Yorkshire, in 1973.